 August 25, 2022

-This guide will explain what in-app messaging is, how it differs from push notifications, and why it's important when communicating with users.
-Read on to see 10 use cases and over 30 examples of in-app messaging.
+This guide will explain what in-app messaging is, how it differs from push notifications, and why it's important when communicating with app users.
+Read on to see 10 use cases and over 30 examples of in-app messages.

 In-app messaging is a type of native direct communication with customers that takes place in a mobile app.
-The effectiveness of audience engagement is achieved by adapting the behavior of each user and sending targeted notifications at the right time.
-This type of messaging is universal and suitable for adapting and supporting users, as well as for various marketing campaigns.
+The effectiveness of user engagement is achieved by adapting the behavior of each user and sending targeted notifications at the right time.
+This type of messaging is universal and suitable for supporting users as well as for various marketing campaigns.

 Pushes are messages, which users receive when interacting with the app.
-These notifications usually appear on the home screen of the device and are aimed at attracting the customer's attention to return them to the app.
+These notifications usually appear on the home screen of the device and are aimed at attracting attention to re-engage customers.

 In some cases, push notifications are sent just to inform the user.
 For example, such a message can be about sending an order or changing the score in a sports match.